Taconomicon/Apocalypse-Yao/README.md

 # Deployment

 This is a Rails web-forum that allows user-customized posts.
-To run the server, simply clone and run: <code>rails s</code>
+To run the server, simply clone and run: `rails s`

-You may need to run the following to update the database to your local machine:
+You may need to run the following to update the database to your local machine: `rake db:migrate`
-<code>rake db:migrate</code>

 Additionally, you need to have Imagemagick and Paperclip installed to handle image file control.